 Difference Between Jack Stud and King Stud

-A king stud is a vertical building element placed on each side of a window or door opening.
+A king stud is a vertical building element placed on each side of a window or door opening, extending from floor to ceiling.

 These studs strengthen an opening and improve overall structural stability.